What Do the Top 3 Most Expensive Chinese Artworks at Auction Say About its Market?

 Finally, the market share continues to shift, becoming increasingly concentrated towards Asia.
 Major auction houses continue to shift their inventory to Hong Kong and that is taking its eminent toll on the Chinese art market from a global perspective.

-Featured images: Chinese Currency, via picturesofmoney.org; Art Basel Hong Kong, via imgur.com; Art Market Results, via pinterest.com; The China Guardian Beijing auction hall after Huang’s Yellow Mountain was sold, via scmp.com.
+Featured images: Chinese Currency, via picturesofmoney.org; Art Basel HK, via imgur.com; Art Market Results, via pinterest.com; The China Guardian Beijing auction hall after Huang’s Yellow Mountain was sold, via scmp.com.
 All images used for illustrative purposes only.